 If you've ever had authentic Thai food, you know how good it is ... but if you can believe it, there is one thing better than Thai food ...
 Thai desserts and treats!

 Thailand has so many different dishes and desserts you HAVE to try.
-If you're only visiting for a short time, you won't get the true blue Thai food experience.
-The food is one of the major perks about volunteering in Thailand for a semester.
+If we're being honest, the food is one of the major perks about volunteering in Thailand for a semester.
 You have plenty of time to try all the famous dishes AND the local's favorites you don't even know about.
-It's something you really just can't miss out on!
+It's something you really just can't miss out on.

 Find out more about how you can live in Thailand for semester here.